 Many service providers have a minimum charge for the first hour on the job.
 Nothing wrong with that.
 It takes them time and money to get out the door.

-But if your job is a small one and the plumber finishes before the hour is up, ask her to take care of other small jobs to fill out the hour.
+But if your job is a small one and the plumber finishes before the hour is up, ask him or her to take care of other small jobs to fill out the hour.

 Another solution: Rather than paying by the hour, ask a plumber to charge you by the job.